suned/pfun/docs/effectful_but_side_effect_free.md

 - `pfun.effect` helps you work with side-effects in functional style.

-If you have some experience with functionl programming, you can probably skip ahead to the section on `pfun.effect.Effect`.
+If you have some experience with functional programming, you can probably skip ahead to the section on `pfun.effect.Effect`.
 ## Maybe
 The job of the `pfun.maybe.Maybe` type is to help you work with missing values, in much the same way that the built-in `None` type is used.
 One of the main disadvantages of the `None` type is that you end up with logic for dealing with missing values all over the place, using code like `if foo is not None`.